Big Rain Coming

 • Retell the story of Big Rain Coming through drama to understand the interconnection between people and the environment.

-• Discover different plants and animals that tell us rain is coming through a discovery walk in the Connections Garden – What changes do you notice?
+• Discover different plants and animals that tell us rain is coming through a discovery walk in the Connections Garden – What changes do you smell?
 What do you hear?

 • Understand different weather and climates across Australia through First Nations weather knowledge.
 How do different environments give us clues about the weather?